-China data, steadying yuan lift futures
+Wall Street set to open higher on upbeat China data, firming yuan

 While the benchmark index has enjoyed a slight relief in the past two days, it still stands about 5% away from its record closing high hit last month.

 Shares of Symantec Corp (SYMC.O) and Advanced Micro Devices Inc (AMD.O) bolstered futures for Nasdaq 100.
-Symantec jumped 12.3% after sources said chipmaker Broadcom Inc (AVGO.O) is in advanced talks to buy the cybersecurity company’s enterprise business.
+Symantec jumped 11% after sources said chipmaker Broadcom Inc (AVGO.O) was in advanced talks to buy the cybersecurity company’s enterprise business.

-AMD gained 5% after the chipmaker released the second generation of its processor chip for data centers and said that it had landed Alphabet Inc’ (GOOGL.O) Google and Twitter Inc (TWTR.N) as customers.
+AMD gained 6% after the chipmaker released the second generation of its processor chip for data centers and said that it had landed Alphabet Inc’s (GOOGL.O) Google and Twitter Inc (TWTR.N) as customers.

-Lyft Inc (LYFT.O) advanced 5.4% after the ride hailing service raised its outlook for the year and forecast a faster path to profitability.

-Rival Uber Technologies Inc (UBER.N), due to report quarterly results after the bell, rose 4%.
+Lyft Inc (LYFT.O) advanced 7.7% after the ride hailing service raised its outlook for the year and forecast a faster path to profitability.
+Rival Uber Technologies Inc (UBER.N), due to report quarterly results after the bell, rose 4.8%.

 Shares of Walt Disney Co (DIS.N) rose 1.1% after Credit Suisse upgraded its shares to “outperform” on positive investor sentiment as its video streaming service Disney+ closes in on its U.S. launch.

-Reporting by Medha Singh in Bengaluru; Editing by Saumyadeb Chakrabarty
+Reporting by Medha Singh and Arjun Panchadar in Bengaluru; Editing by Saumyadeb Chakrabarty and Anil D'Silva